 - Identify separate and shared property and assets;

 - Address how you will divide your property if the relationship ends;

 - Protect the interests of your dependents (such as children from another relationship).

 In many ways, domestic partnerships are like prenuptial agreements.
 They involve a detailed analysis of your assets, property, and thoughtful discussion about your partner’s rights and responsibilities.
 Because this can be a sensitive issue, you and your partner should consider working with an experienced domestic partnership attorney.
 If you have questions about a domestic partnership agreement, contact us today for a consultation.

 To dissolve a Maryland domestic partnership, you must file a written certification with the state and notify your partner.
 As with any committed relationship, you must also divide shared property and debts and address child custody and child support obligations (if applicable).
 If you have a valid domestic partnership agreement, this document will help you resolve many of these issues.

 Disputes can quickly arise during the dissolution of a domestic partnership.
 If you and your partner cannot agree on the terms of your separation, you might need to participate in alternative dispute resolution or a court hearing.
 Since issues can develop rapidly, it’s best to work with a domestic partnership attorney from the very beginning.
 Your lawyer can help you de-escalate tensions, negotiate the terms of your separation, and ensure that your rights are protected.

 Same-Sex Marriage vs. Domestic Partnership

-Prior to 2012, many Baltimore same-sex couples entered domestic partnerships.
+Prior to 2012, many Maryland same-sex couples entered domestic partnerships.
 When Maryland legalized same-sex marriage, some domestic partners decided to marry.
-There are significant benefits to marriage when compared to domestic partnership.
+There are significant benefits to marriage when compared to a domestic partnership.
 Married couples have the rights to: